lilyhe123/WLSOnDocker/test.md

 ```
 $ docker build -t wls-installer .
 ```
-Or you can run build.sh directly.
+Or you can build the image by running build.sh directly.

 ### 2. Prepare Volume Directories
 Three volumes are defined in k8s/pv.yml which refer to three external directories.
 You can choose to use host paths or shared NFS directories.
 Please change the paths accordingly.
 The external directories need to be initially empty.